Sally Wasmuth

 ude[dot]ui[at]htumsaws

 My initial work outlined a theoretical framework for conceptualizing addiction-as-occupation, emphasizing how addictive disorders shape people’s roles, relationships, environments, temporal structure, and meaning-making processes.
 Two qualitative studies – an initial exploratory study and a follow-up grounded theory study – bolstered the relevance of this conceptual model as it pertains to lived experiences.
 I completed a systematic review and several studies of metacognition that further characterized addiction as contributing to occupational deprivation, poor metacognitive mastery, and as responsive to occupation-based interventions in the areas of social participation and leisure.
-The most critical take-home message from this body of research was that people in early recovery experience extreme occupational deficit and that providing new occupations to facilitate meaning-making and community engagement alongside other evidence-based interventions was a promising means of enhancing outcomes.I have directed my line of research toward creating and testing occupation-based interventions not only to support meaningful life participation for addiction recovery, but also to support meaningful participation as a preventative measure for marginalized people at risk of developing substance use disorders and/or other life challenges related to social dislocation and occupational injustice.
-These include a variety of pilot studies of our “Theatre Intervention Project” (TIP), and the creation of ‘Identity Exploration & Sharing’ (IDEAS) – a model of telling true stories of marginalized populations through theatre to prompt healthcare providers and community members to explore and confront their implicit biases.
-Currently we are implementing TIP with girls with a history of trauma and adverse childhood experiences, ages 8-18, in 5 Boys & Girls Clubs across Indianapolis to promote health and wellness, funded by a $750,000 community foundation grant.
-TIP is unique in the degree to which it draws on current research in neuro and behavioral economics, metacognition and its relationship to function, and impacts of occupation-based intervention on neurogenesis, plasticity, and recovery of personal meaning, social participation, and other wellness-related outcomes.
+The most critical take-home message from this body of research was that people in early recovery experience extreme occupational deficit and that providing new occupations to facilitate meaning-making and community engagement alongside other evidence-based interventions was a promising means of enhancing outcomes.I have directed my line of research toward creating and testing occupation-based interventions not only to support meaningful life participation for addiction recovery, but also to support meaningful participation as a preventative measure for people at risk of developing substance use disorders and/or other life challenges related to social dislocation and occupational injustice.
+These include ‘Identity Exploration & Sharing’ (IDEAS) – a model of telling true stories of populations harmed by stigma through theatre to prompt healthcare providers and community members to explore and confront their implicit biases; and the translation of Metacognitive Reflection and Insight Therapy for the occupational therapy practitioner (MERIT-OT).
+My research is directed toward illuminating the human condition in ways that de-stigmatize mental health conditions and improve our ability to apply occupation-based interventions that enhance metacognition, meaningfulness, social participation, and other wellness-related outcomes.